JoshuaMurphynz/SheepitRenderFarmLinuxHeadless/README.md

 # Sheepit
 Script to run the command line version of Sheepit renderer.
+SheepIt is a free distributed renderfarm for Blender. https://www.sheepit-renderfarm.com/

 To begin:
-  1. Set your username in the file.
+  1. Set username
-  2. Set your password in the file.
+  2. Set password